Table of Contents

 What are boundaries?

 Healthy personal boundaries are guidelines, rules, or limits that a person establishes to protect their physical, emotional, and mental well-being.
-They define what you consider to be acceptable and unacceptable behavior from others towards oneself.
+They define what you consider acceptable and unacceptable behavior from others towards yourself.

 Setting boundaries in a relationship is essential to maintaining a healthy and respectful relationship.